simonprickett/google-cloud-functions-environment-variables/README.md

 ### Boolean and Int Types with YAML

-When deploying environment variables in a YAML file, be careful of values that can be coerced to `boolean` or `int` types by the YAML parser that Google uses, e.g.:
+When deploying environment variables in a YAML file, be careful of values that can be coerced to `boolean` or `int` types by the YAML parser e.g.:

 ```
 SO_FINALLY_CAUGHT_UP_WITH_AWS: true